sachinruk/tiliter_code_challenge/Readme.md

 - b: back **one** frame
 - q: quit

 For segmentation I attempted to use opencv's `createBackgroundSubtractorMOG2` with poor results.
 Instead I converted the colour space to 'Lab' and looked at the difference after removing the 'L' (light intensity) channel.
 After that a simple threshold was used to classify as background and foreground.
 To smoothen the foreground mask I used opening and closing morphology operations.
+The algorithm is shown in `background.py`.

 ### Usage
 The parameters for these scripts are: